tradegecko/smaug/source/includes/asides/_idempotency_keys.md

 ```

-The TradeGecko API has support for [idempotent](https://en.wikipedia.org/wiki/Idempotence)
+The QuickBooks Commerce API has support for [idempotent](https://en.wikipedia.org/wiki/Idempotence)
 requests via an optional `Idempotency-Key` request header.
 By providing a unique Idempotency key in your POST or PUT requests the API can
 guarantee that a specific operation is only performed once.